-ccount Holders Name: ocial Security # (last 4): hone Number: ervice Address: ccount Number: -mail address: he refund of a deposit is subject to the customer making a request in writing and the customer meeting all ne requirements of Palmdale Water District's Rules and Regulations Section 10.03.
-B. "Refund of Deposit Single Family Residences Only)". one (1) year after a deposit is made with the District (i.e., initial account setup, non-payment, return check) ustomer must submit written request to receive a refund of the deposit. .)
+ccount Holders Name: ocial Security # (last 4): hone Number: ervice Address: ccount Number: mail address: he refund of a deposit is subject to the customer making a request in writing and the customer meeting all ne requirements of Palmdale Water District's Rules and Regulations Section 10.03.
+B. "Refund of Deposit Single Family Residences Only)". ne (1) year after a deposit is made with the District (i.e., initial account setup, non-payment, return check) ustomer must submit written request to receive a refund of the deposit. .)
 As per section 10.03.B.2.b - "Customer has not incurred any additional disconnect charges on the ccount." .)
-As per section 10.03.B.2.c - "Customer has not had any additional checks returned from bank (e.g. nsufficient funds), rejected electronic funds transfer or any credit card charge backs". have read the rules and regulations above and understand that I print name have read the rules and regulations above and understand that I nust comply with them in order to receive my deposit refund.
-I hereby request the District to review my occount to see if it qualifies for a deposit refund.
+As per section 10.03.B.2.c - "Customer has not had any additional checks returned from bank (e.g. sufficient funds), rejected electronic funds transfer or any credit card charge backs". have read the rules and regulations above and understand that I nust comply with them in order to receive my deposit refund.
+I hereby request the District to review my ecount to see if it qualifies for a deposit refund.
 If refund request is denied the District will contact me.
-If pproved, I request the refund of my deposit to be returned as follows: Please apply my deposit refund as credit to my water service account.
+If opproved, I request the refund of my deposit to be returned as follows: Please apply my deposit refund as credit to my water service account.
 Please issue me a check for my deposit refund.
 (Please note that check refunds can take 3-4 weeks to process).
-Mailing Address for Refund Check if different than above address: igned, ccount Holder Signature Date eturn by U.S. Mail, Fax (661) 947-8604, or scan and email to "front_office@palmdalewater.org" or District Use Only Account Reviewed: Approved Denied Customer Contacted (Initials) (Initials)
+Mailing Address for Refund Check if different than above address: gned, ccount Holder Signature Date eturn by U.S. Mail, Fax (661) 947-8604, or scan and email to "front_office@palmdalewater.org" Account Reviewed: Approved Denied Customer Contacted (Initials) (Initials)